 - 1KB address boundary: DMA-350 never crosses 1KB address boundaries (AHB requirement support). - Trigger block end: Flow trigger requests enable a trigger block to be accessed.
-Once the access is complete, a new trigger request is required to access any further data so AXI5 bursts cannot go beyond trigger blocks. - X-size: When X-size amount of data has been accessed, the 1D command is complete and AXI5 bursts cannot go beyond this value.
+Once the access is complete, a new trigger request is required to access any further data so AXI5 bursts cannot go beyond trigger blocks. - FIFO size/2 limits the amount of data transferred by a burst. - MAXBURST register setting limits the burst length (axlen): the burst must be shorter than this user-specified value